CAPJackie/spring-boot-rest-api/README.md

  - Implement a Level 2 Tasks RESTFUL API Microservice.
  - User dependencies injections to create a decoupled architecture.

-# Growth Mindset
-"Individuals who believe their talents can be developed (through hard work, good strategies, and input from others) have a growth mindset.
-They tend to achieve more than those with a more fixed mindset (those who believe their talents are innate gifts)" What Having a "Growth Mindset" Actually means - Harvard Business Review
 # MaIn Topics

  - Microservices.